icon-project/icon-sdk-js/quickstart/README.md

 #### Set Node URL

 If you want to use custom ICON node url, change the value of `NODE_URL` variable in `./mockData/index.js`.
 Default value of `NODE_URL` is `https://bicon.net.solidwallet.io/api/v3`

+*For more information on the testnet, see [the documentation](https://github.com/icon-project/icon-project.github.io/blob/master/docs/icon_network.md) for the ICON network.*

 ```javascript
 const NODE_URL = 'https://bicon.net.solidwallet.io/api/v3';
 ```